by Sarah Hamilton, Funders Concerned About AIDS (FCAA)

 Africa bears a heavy HIV/AIDS burden.
 Sub-Saharan Africa is home to more than two-thirds of all people living with HIV (PLWHA) in the world.
 FCAA’s latest data reveals that 26% ($169 million) of total HIV-related philanthropy in 2017 was directed to Africa.

 While philanthropy is only a small portion of the total resources available in the fight against HIV and AIDS in Africa, the environment among multilateral and bilateral donors is challenging, as well.

-The Global Fund to Fight AIDS, Tuberculosis and Malaria – the world’s largest global health funder – has disbursed nearly $40 million since 2012, 65% of which has been directed to Sub-Saharan Africa.
+The Global Fund to Fight AIDS, Tuberculosis and Malaria – the world’s largest global health funder – has disbursed nearly $40 billion since 2012, 65% of which has been directed to Sub-Saharan Africa.
 The Global Fund is looking to mobilize $14 billion in its Sixth Replenishment and has set the goal for the private sector at $1 billion.
 This target is ambitious, to be sure.
 But it is also achievable.
 FCAA will continue to monitor and share opportunities for private funders to support the replenishment process.
 One important way to do that is by supporting the advocacy organizations working to ensure that the Global Fund is fully funded.